Skip to main content

 • Honour and uphold Te Whāriki, our world-leading curriculum, and the standards which support its use.

 • Provide culturally responsive education.
 Ensure the language, culture, and identity of all tamariki is respected and celebrated.
-Ensure kaupapa Māori education delivered through Kohānga Reo and Puna Reo is sustained, culturally embedded environments and practices are upheld, and kamaihi working in these settings are valued.
+Ensure kaupapa Māori education delivered through kōhanga reo and puna reo is sustained, culturally embedded environments and practices are upheld, and kaimahi working in these settings are valued.

 • Respect regulations that lead to quality education.
-This means not watering downqualified teacher requirements, legislating for safe ratios of teachers to children, increasing funding and access to learning support to create the conditions to make safe, high-quality teaching and learning possible.
+This means not watering down qualified teacher requirements, legislating for safe ratios of teachers to children, increasing funding and access to learning support to create the conditions to make safe, high-quality teaching and learning possible.

 • Ensure pay parity and conditions for staff.
 Value early childhood teachers by paying them at pay parity rates – the same as their primary and secondary colleagues.
 Make make sure we have fully qualified teachers for our youngest learners.

 • Make decisions using evidence-based practice.
-Make sure the experts – workforce, early childhood academics and researchers, children’s organisations, iwi, hapu, and whānau – are at the table and fully consulted ahead of any changes.
+Make sure the experts – workforce, early childhood academics and researchers, children’s organisations, iwi, hapū, and whānau – are at the table and fully consulted ahead of any changes.

 Why is this important?